erfannoury/TIL/Linux/screen.md

 This will detach the session and reattach to the session in the current context.

+When inside an screen, you might want to detach from the screen, but the screen remain open.
+In that case you can use `Ctrl-a d`.

 To get more help and information about screen, don't forget `man screen` and `Ctrl-A ?`.